bbc/storyplayer/README.md

 How to develop
 --------------

-* We use [Yarn](https://yarnpkg.com/en/) for dependency management, Mocha as a test runner with Chai for assertions.
+* We use [Yarn](https://yarnpkg.com/en/) for dependency management.
-  TDD is preferred here.
-We have an ESLint file which follows our house file, and we prefer to have Facebook Flow annotations in place for type checking.
+  We have an ESLint file based on airbnb-base, with our own tweaks.
+  We have used Flow for type checking, but this is not consistent throughout the code base.

 * Pre-requisites.
 In order to get a local version of StoryPlayer running, you will need to:
     1. Download the repo
     2. Ensure Yarn is installed